acts-project/acts/docs/plugins/plugins.rst

 =======

-Plugins are optional modules that extend the core functionality and/or provide compatibility/ integration with outside packages.
+Plugins are optional modules that extend the core functionality and/or provide compatibility/integration with outside packages.
 They usually require additional external dependencies and are thus disabled by default.

 .. toctree::